Carnelas/bank-kata/README.md

-# Account
+# Bank

 ## Objetive

-Create a bank account app that do these three functions
+Create a bank bank app that do these three functions

 *-* deposit( amount int )